 John will be presenting “Family Cries” at Hesston College in Hesston, Kansas on October 15-16.
 To help him refine the presentation for that event, the audience will be invited to stay after the performance for feedback and discussion.

 I’m One of Those Women: Testimonies of Stillbirth, Abortion and What Happens When Pregnancy Ends

 October 22,23,24,25, 2014

-Each night features a different one-act mulit-media performance based on the lived experiences of real women whose pregnancies have ended prior to birth.
+Each night features a different one-act multi-media performance based on the lived experiences of real women whose pregnancies have ended prior to birth.
 Performances will be accompanied by a Civil Dialogue-style audience discussion about the political and social issues surrounding the topic of pregnancy ending.
-Saturday night will feature a culmination of the Wednesday through Friday performances and a talk back session with the performers.
+Saturday night will feature a culmination of the Wednesday through Friday performances and a talkback session with the performers.